balena-io/balena-sdk/DOCUMENTATION.md

 Connects to the stream of devices logs, returning a LogSubscription, which can be used to listen for logs as they appear, line by line.

+Log order here is not guaranteed to reflect the order they were emitted on the device.
+Use line.timestamp to get the exact timestamp recorded by the device itself, or line.createdAt (on modern devices only) to get the time it was received & stored in the cloud.

 **Kind**: static method of <code>[logs](#resin.logs)</code>
 **Summary**: Subscribe to device logs
 **Access**: public